temporalio/documentation/docs/concepts/what-is-a-task-queue.md

 Task Queues do not have any ordering guarantees.
 It is possible to have a Task that stays in a Task Queue for a period of time, if there is a backlog that wasn't drained for that time.

 There are two types of Task Queues, Activity Task Queues and Workflow Task Queues.
-But one of each can exist with the same Task Queue name.
+Task Queue names must be unique across both Activities and Workflows.

 ![Task Queue component](/diagrams/task-queue.svg)